adam-p/yesterday-i-learned/random.md

 1. [Random blanks][wikipedia 102] are given to soldiers to let them feel that they were not responsible for killing a single person.
 1. A specific breed of dog, the [bloodhound][wikipedia 103], can track a human's scent across different terrains.
 1. [Best general-purpose TCP congestion control algorithm][blogspot]: Cubic (stability) or Westwood (all other occasions)
-1. Aside from the color issue, dogs’ sight is pretty bad.
-Using a custom eye test for dogs, researchers have found that dogs basically have 20/75 vision compared to a person’s 20/20 vision.
+1. Aside from the color issue, dogs' sight is pretty bad.
+Using a custom eye test for dogs, researchers have found that dogs basically have 20/75 vision compared to a person's 20/20 vision.
 1. Pinned-back ears mean the animal is annoyed/ready to attack.
 This is apparently universal.
 1. Skyscanner reports that the lowest price for any transatlantic airline ticket dramatically increases if departing less than one week after; no deals otherwise.
 1. When buying things from eBay (which is already a mistake), remember to make sure something is "genuine".
 Even fake items can be "brand new".
 1. The "Nippon island effect" describes how the Japanese think they are special (which, in some ways, contributed to their war brutality).
 Many of them believe that [their intestines are longer than westerners'][medium 2] -- because they are studious farmers or something -- without any actual evidence for it.
 1. "Tiredness" is caused by swolling of the brain (caused by) the accumulation of metabolic wastes.
 The shrinkage of space between the gyri and sulci (mountains and valleys) of the brain reduces the ability for waste to be removed from the system.
 1. The [“Women are wonderful” effect][wikipedia 104] is not made up.
 The “Women are wonderful” effect tends to be most pronounced with women who follow traditional gender roles such as child nurturing and stay at home housewife.
 1. [Crows (meaning Corvus, not just the crows with the common name “crow”) pull tails.][tumblr 2]
-It’s like they can’t help themselves.
+It's like they can't help themselves.
 1. [Not supporting unicode in your app can cost lives][ldc]
 1. "Nemo" means "nobody" in Latin.
 1. Steller's jay is Alberta's bird.